viters/docs/reference/nested-data.md

 [Many-to-many](/configuration/data-model/relationships.md#many-to-many-m2m),
 [one-to-many](/configuration/data-model/relationships.md#one-to-many-o2m) and
-[many-to-any](/configuration/data-model/relationships.md#many-to-any-m2a) fields contain an array with related items.
-Therefore, nested relational data is managed the same way for all three.
+[many-to-any](/configuration/data-model/relationships.md#many-to-any-m2a) fields store an array, where each element in the `children` array is a foreign key from the related collection.
+Nested relational data is managed the same way for all three.

 ```json
 {